XanatosX/XanatosX/README.md

-### Hello my Name is Xanatos
+### Hello i'm known as Xanatos in the internet

-I'm a professional Java programmer who likes to program games and software in private as well.
-I do like to play and try to code my own games.
+I am a professional Java programmer who likes to program open source software and games as a hobby.
+If I code in my free time I manly use c# or play around with other languages, just for fun.

+I'm a gamer since i was a kid.

 ### Tools, Languages and Software